Amazing Facts of Nepalupdated on

 Presence of Yeti in the Himalayas of Nepal

-It is recorded that footsteps of an abominable snow creature was found in the Himalayas of Nepal.
-There has been some claims that it is a false information however no strong claims or proof have been presented to default the current record which confirms its presence.
+It is recorded that the footsteps of a terrible snow creature were found in the Himalayas of Nepal.
+There have been some claims that it is a piece of false information.
+However, no factual allegations or proof have been presented to default the current record, confirming its presence.

 Father of Asian Pagoda – Arniko

-Today, all across the south Asian countries we can see the pagoda style temples.
-The design was first introduced by Nepalese Architect Arniko who reinterpreted the pagoda in China and other south eastern Asian countries.
+Today, all across the South Asian countries, we can see pagoda-style temples.
+The design was first introduced by Nepalese Architect Arniko, who reinterpreted the pagoda in China and other southeastern Asian countries.

-All the temples and the palaces that you can visit in Nepal are all in pagoda designs.
+All the temples and the palaces that you can visit in Nepal are in pagoda designs.

-These are some of the interesting and important facts of Nepal.
-There are many other facts as well that has helped to create an identity of Nepal globally.
-We hope you this blog has been helpful to gain some insightful information about Nepal.
+These are some of the exciting and essential facts of Nepal.
+There are many other facts as well that have helped to create an identity of Nepal globally.
+We hope this blog has helped us gain some insightful information about Nepal.